Understanding post-red giant branch binaries through stable mass transfer: Interpreting the observations

 There are seven objects with spectroscopic orbits above the RGB-tip luminosity that have lower luminosity limits below 2500 $L_\odot$, three of which are consistent with the post-RGB relations if their luminosities are in fact below the RGB-tip luminosity.
 Three other of these objects appear similar to BD+46~442 in that they have ${P_\mathrm{orb}(1-e)^{3/2}}$ that are too short to be consistent with the predicted post-RGB relations.
 They cannot have formed by stable mass transfer with an RGB donor and may contain a post-AGB star.

-The objects with photometrically determined orbital periods, shown in Fig. \ref{figure:observations}b, have considerable uncertainties on both luminosity and ${P_\mathrm{orb}(1-e)^{3/2}}$, making it difficult to draw concrete conclusions about the luminosity--orbital period relations.
-Nevertheless, within these uncertainties, all seven objects seem to be consistent with the relations.
+The objects with photometrically determined orbital periods, shown in Fig. \ref{figure:observations}b, have considerable uncertainties on both luminosity and ${P_\mathrm{orb}(1-e)^{3/2}}$, making it difficult to draw concrete conclusions about the luminosity-orbital period relations.
+Nevertheless, within these uncertainties, all seven objects seem consistent with the relations.
 However, two of these objects, R~Sge and BT~Lac, would require eccentricities of at least 0.22 and 0.42, respectively, for their luminosity error bars to intersect the closest of the two relations.

-Of the five objects in Fig. \ref{figure:observations}b that are above the RGB-tip luminosity and have lower luminosities limits below 2500 $L_\odot$, three could be consistent with the post-RGB relations, assuming that their luminosity is indeed below the RGB-tip luminosity.
+Of the five objects in Fig. \ref{figure:observations}b that are above the RGB-tip luminosity and have lower luminosity limits below 2500 $L_\odot$, three could be consistent with the post-RGB relations, assuming that their luminosity is indeed below the RGB-tip luminosity.
 In addition, the three objects in the Magellanic Clouds with photometric orbital periods, also shown in Fig. \ref{figure:observations}b, have luminosity errors that fall within the post-RGB luminosity regime and appear to be broadly consistent with the relations, although they have significant upper errors that may indicate that they contain post-AGB stars.

-The post-RGB subsample appears to be broadly consistent with the luminosity--orbital period relations.
+The post-RGB subsample appears broadly consistent with the luminosity-orbital period relations.
 However, the uncertainties on the luminosities are large, preventing more stringent conclusions.